awsdocs/amazon-emr-management-guide/doc_source/how-emr-studio-works.md

 # How Amazon EMR Studio works<a name="how-emr-studio-works"></a>

 An Amazon EMR Studio is an Amazon EMR resource that you create for a team of users\.
-Each Studio is a self\-contained integrated development environment for Jupyter notebooks that run on Amazon EMR clusters\.
+Each Studio is a self\-contained, web\-based integrated development environment for Jupyter notebooks that run on Amazon EMR clusters\.
 Users log in to a Studio using corporate credentials\.

 Each EMR Studio that you create uses the following AWS resources:
 + **An Amazon Virtual Private Cloud \(VPC\) with subnets **\- Users run Studio kernels and applications on Amazon EMR and Amazon EMR on EKS clusters in the specified VPC\.
 An EMR Studio can connect to any cluster in the subnets that you specify when you create the Studio\.